Donna L. Wiseman, Ph.D., assumed the duties of Dean of the College of Education at the University of Maryland in May 2008

 Before joining the University of Maryland in 2001, she held various leadership positions at Northern Illinois University and Texas A&M University.
 At Maryland she served as a member of the University Committee on Diversity and was the College of Education's equity officer.
 She is a past chair of the President's Commission on Women's Issues, and served on the Vice President's Advisory Council for Curriculum and Courses and the University International Advisory Committee.
 Most recently she served on the Presidentís Commission on Athletics and served as the Chair for the Dean of the School of Public Health Search Committee.

 A former public school teacher, Wiseman's professional and scholarly interests include literacy development and instruction, school-university partnerships, teacher professional development, diversity in today's classrooms, and equitable access to education.
-She teaches courses in literacy development, reading and language arts teaching methods, children's literature, and teacher research and leadership.
+She has taught courses in literacy development, reading and language arts teaching methods, children's literature, and teacher research and leadership.
 Wiseman has published numerous books and articles in literacy and teacher education.
 Her early scholarship centered on children's reading and writing development and readers' responses to children's literature.
 Her recent scholarly efforts have focused on professional development for teachers who teach in diverse classrooms and connecting teacher education initiatives to public school student achievement.
 Over the past decade, Wiseman has been the principal investigator or co-principal investigator for over $10 million in grants.

 Wiseman received her bachelor's degree in elementary education from Oklahoma State University, her master's degree in reading from Arkansas State University, and her doctorate in reading from the University of MissouriĖColumbia.